kaaaaaaaaaaarl/CyberShock/README.md

 If you want to add a custom map, go to the cybershock/assets/map-data and unzip(if needed) the map you have downloaded or created.
 ### Custom assets and textures
 You can place the unziped and properly organized and named textures in the them in the cybershock/assets/Texturepacks.
-### Mods and addons
+### Conversion mods and addons
 Follow the mod creators instructions.

-## Creating custom maps and texturepacks for the game
+## Creating custom mods for the game
 This is for understanding how the game understands maps, textures and their data.
 ### Custom maps
-This contains multiple
+This contains multiple sections.
+All of the files need to be placed in a folder with the name of the map collection.
 #### JSON file formating
 - Name the json file "mapData-*Level name here*"
 - All values are stored in a BeatMap array like this {"BeatMap":[*map data here*]}